 Should I Enroll in Part B if I’m Still Working?

 Working beneficiaries must choose between staying on their employer’s plan or enrolling in Part B. Unlike Medicare Part A, Part B does have a small monthly premium.

 If you actively work for a company with 20 or more employees, you can delay enrolling in Part B without penalty.
 If your company has fewer than 20 employees, you’ll need to enroll in Part B during your Initial Enrollment Period to avoid being penalized.

-How Employer Coverage and Medicare Part B Work Together
+Employer Coverage and Medicare Part B Work Together

 Enrolling in Part B alongside your employer’s health plan is also an option.
 If you choose to obtain both health plans, Part B would be the primary payer for your coverage.
 Your secondary payer would be your employer.
 Again this is more of a guideline, the group coverage can be primary, and Medicare would pay secondary.
 If this occurs, there could be unexpected costs.

 Should I Enroll in Part D if I’m Still Working?